Bidhwan: Education

+Bidhwan International Public School (BIPS), owned by the descendants of Jaglan Zaildar clan, is the well known private school of the area.

-There is Government High School, Bidhwan.
+There is also a subsidised Government School, Bidhwan.
 There are many more schools institutes and 3 universities at Hisar (60 km) and Bhiwani (53 km).

 Transportation

 Bidhwan is well connected by the paved bitumen road.
 It lies from 7 km Jhumpa Khurd, 16 km Bahal, 19 km Siwani, 27 Rajgarh (Rajasthan), 31 Kairu, 53 km Hissar, 55 km Hansi, 47 km Pilani, and 58 km from Bhiwani, 165 km Delhi and 284 km from state capital Chandigarh.

 Train connectivity

 Nearest train stations on the Jakhal-Hisar-Sadalpur line are 7 km Jhumpa Khurd, 16 km Bahal and 19 km Siwani, Nearest major junctions are Sadulpur-Rajgarh Railway junction 34 km, Hisar Junction railway station 50 km and Bhiwani Junction railway station 60 km.

 Airport connectivity

 Hisar Airport, the nearest functional domestic airport and flying training club is 55 km away.
 Nearest international airport is 165 km at Delhi.

 Geography

 Bidhwan is at the altitude of 210 m or 689 feet.
 Bidhwan lies in the semi-arid climate of the sandy bagar tract with scattered low sand dunes.
 Bidhwan has water ponds for the cattle.
 The fields are irrigated by the isharwal-Jhumpa distributary of Siwani branch of Western Yamuna Canal.